Analysis of the limiting spectral distribution of large dimensional General information-plus-noise type matrices: Acknowledgments

-\begin{acks}[Acknowledgments] J. Hu was supported by NSFC (No. 12171078, 11971097) and National Key R \& D Program of China (No. 2020YFA0714102).
-Z. D. Bai was partially supported by NSFC Grant 12171198 and Team Project of Jilin Provincial Department of Science and Technology (No.20210101147JC). \end{acks}
+The authors would like to thank the anonymous referee, the Associate Editor and the Editor for their invaluable and constructive comments.
+J. Hu was supported by NSFC (No. 12171078, 11971097) and National Key R \& D Program of China (No. 2020YFA0714102).
+Z. D. Bai was partially supported by NSFC Grant 12171198 and Team Project of Jilin Provincial Department of Science and Technology (No.20210101147JC).